Yoast/wordpress-seo/readme.txt

 * **[Premium]** Social previews to show you how your content will be shown on Twitter and Facebook.
 * **[Premium]** The Insights tool that shows you what your text focuses on.
 This way you can keep your article in line with your keyphrases.
 * **[Premium]** The ability to optimize your article for synonyms and related keyphrases.
+* **[Premium]** We now recognize different word forms of your keyphrase, like singular and plurals, but also different tenses of verbs (just in English for now).
+It helps you improve your text in a more natural way.
 * **[Premium]** Automatic internal linking suggestions: write your article and automatically get suggested posts to link to!

 #### KEEP YOUR SITE IN PERFECT SHAPE